-GMAM 3 is a probabilistic regression model.
+GMAM 3.0 is a probabilistic regression model.
 Using simulation methods, it estimates how fund returns co-move with a parsimonious set of factors, both in magnitude and timing.
 The model powers analytics to help clients understand not only the expected performance but also its credible range.

 Two key aspects of the model differentiate with alternatives.
-First, GMAM 3.0 models the process by which private capital funds aggregate and report returns.
-Components of returns include systematic drivers (factor returns), idiosyncratic variance, and delays in reporting.
+First, GMAM 3.0 models the process by which private capital funds aggregate and report returns Components of returns include systematic drivers (factor returns), idiosyncratic variance, and delays in reporting.
 For example, given a spike in oil prices, the model predicts both the magnitude of the impact on reported returns as well as the time horizon over which the movement will manifest.

 A set of observable factor-mimicking portfolios ("factors") proxy for the systematic drivers.
 The factors correspond to exposures such as equity and credit exposures.
 GMAM 3.0 uses an asset’s exposure to these factors along with the factor returns to estimate the entire systematic portion of the economic returns.
 The economic returns are equal to the estimate of the returns corresponding to variation of the factors plus residual variation, which may include both idiosyncratic and unobserved systematic variation.